 The Bondi project consists of the Djarkadougou (168 km2) permit, which is located in the Bougouriba province and expires in August 2015.
 The Company owns a 100% interest in the permit.
-This permit was renewed in August 2012 for its final three-year term.
+This permit was renewed in August 2012 for its final three-year term, however the Company applied for and received, on August 13, 2015, the approval of an exceptional three-year extension of the permit and a request to pay the related renewal fees.